riceissa/issarice.com/wiki/linking-effectively.md

 This gets the emphasis right.
 But now what if we want the sentence to read instead "I don't think stopping X should be a high priority."?

-Then consider the straightforward hyperlink translation:
+Consider the straightforward hyperlink translation:

 ```
 I don't think stopping X [should be a high priority].